IT0506-HSC-A.03 Privileged Account Management

 1. Privileged access shall only be granted to authorized individuals.

-4. Every privileged account must have its own unique password when provisioned as a dedicated administrative account.
-Passwords should be configured using the guidance from AC-002.02-Password Management and Complexity.
+3. Every privileged account must have its own unique password when provisioned as a dedicated administrative account.
+Passwords should be configured using the guidance from IT0506-HSC-A.01-Password Management and Complexity.

-7. Users with privileged access have a responsibility to protect the confidentiality of any information they encounter while performing their duties.
-Never disclose confidential or sensitive information about the UTHSC or the University of Tennessee and its students, staff, faculty or alumni.
-Types of data with a classification rating of 3 in any area include but not limited to Protected Health Information (PHI), Personal Identifiable Information (PII), FERPA-protected student information, Social Security numbers, credit card numbers and medical records.
-Comply with the guidance set forth in GP-002-Data & System Classification.
+6. Users with privileged access have a responsibility to protect the confidentiality of any information they encounter while performing their duties.
+Never disclose confidential or sensitive information about the UTHSC or the University of Tennessee and its students, staff, faculty, or alumni.
+Types of data with a level 2 categorization include but are not limited to Protected Health Information (PHI), Personal Identifiable Information (PII), FERPA-protected student information, Social Security numbers, credit card numbers, and medical records.
+Comply with the guidance outlined in IT0005-HSC-A-Data & System Categorization.

 5. Non-Compliance and Sanctions